JacekBakowski/stylometry/papers/2021/README.md

 # On the Authenticity of prose writings attributed to Śaṅkara

+Ivan Andrijanić, Department of Indology and Far Eastern studies of the University of Zagreb, Croatia Jacek Bąkowski, Jagiellonian University, Cracow, Poland

 This directory contains code and data for the following paper:

-Ivan Andrijanić, Jacek Bąkowski: On the Authenticity of prose writings attributed to Śaṅkara
+On the Authenticity of prose writings attributed to Śaṅkara

 ## Corpus of texts
 The folder data/corpus contains all texts used with the General Imposters Framework.